-A few of the big 5 star hotels in 1850 aren’t opening this Winter and there are rumours of Hotel Pomme de Pin being turned into apartments – although there hasn’t been any work started on this – it may not be true.
+A few of the big 5 star hotels in 1850 aren’t opening this Winter and one of our favourites, Hotel Pomme de Pin is now Hotel Pomme and probably yet another expensive place in 1850 now…

 The snow guarantee continues and free cancellation of ski passes up to the day before is added to the issuing conditions.
 Safety Measures for lifts were tested this Summer including mask wearing, sanitiser, cleaning of cabins, spaced out queues and access to individual chairs or gondolas exclusively to your bubble of friends or family.
 Approved snoods will be allowed instead face masks (they’re €11 from Val Thorens and €14 from Courchevel sites at the moment!).